dwaffle/developing-software-intro-final/README.md

 - Added .gitignore file

-- Added linting and scripts to lint, and lint and run.
+- Added linting and scripts to lint, and lint and run.g